UdotCASH/uCAD/doc/tokendesign.md

 ## Upgrading
 The Fiat Token uses the zeppelinos Unstructured-Storage Proxy pattern [https://docs.zeppelinos.org/docs/upgradeability_AdminUpgradeabilityProxy.html].
 [FiatTokenV1.sol](../contracts/FiatTokenV1.sol) is the implementation, the actual token will be a
  Proxy contract ([FiatTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `FiatToken` via delegatecall.
-This pattern allows CENTRE to upgrade the logic of any deployed tokens seamlessly.
+This pattern allows uCAD to upgrade the logic of any deployed tokens seamlessly.

-- CENTRE will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
+- uCAD will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
 - Only the `admin` role may call `upgradeTo` or `upgradeToAndCall`.

 ## Reassigning Roles